Electroluminescence: Mechanism

-Electroluminescence is the result of radiative recombination of electrons & holes in a material, usually a semiconductor.
-The excited electrons release their energy as photons - light.
+Electroluminescence is the result of radiative recombination of electrons and holes in a material, usually a semiconductor.
+The excited electrons release their energy as photons – light.
 Prior to recombination, electrons and holes may be separated either by doping the material to form a p-n junction (in semiconductor electroluminescent devices such as light-emitting diodes) or through excitation by impact of high-energy electrons accelerated by a strong electric field (as with the phosphors in electroluminescent displays).

 It has been recently shown that as a solar cell improves its light-to-electricity efficiency (improved open-circuit voltage), it will also improve its electricity-to-light (EL) efficiency.